aBock4/it3038c-scripts/project3/README.md

 Make sure they are in the same directory, otherwise python will not be able to find the 'functions.py' file!

-Open a powershell window and maximize the window for the best possible experience)
+Open a powershell window and maximize the window (for the best possible experience :) )

 Run the script using Python (you should already have it installed in your windows Virtual Machine on UC's sandbox):